 Factbox: Timeline of the Ahmaud Arbery case

-Nov 19 (Reuters) - Ahmaud Arbery was a 25-year-old Black man running through a mostly white neighborhood on Feb.
-23, 2020, when he was chased by three white men in two trucks, and shot and killed about 2 miles (3.2 km) from his mother's house near Brunswick, Georgia.
+Nov 24 (Reuters) - Ahmaud Arbery, a 25-year-old Black man, was running through a mostly white neighborhood on Feb.
+23, 2020, when he was chased by three white men in two trucks and shot to death.
+The killing took place about two miles (3.2 km) from his mother's house near Brunswick, Georgia.

 Here is the timeline of the case: